MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-view-enriched-logs.md

 ## Prerequisites

-To use the enriched logs, you need the following roles and subscriptions:
+To use the enriched logs, you need the following roles, configurations, and subscriptions:

 ### Roles and Permissions
-A **Global Administrator** role is required to enable the enriched Microsoft 365 logs.
+- A **Global Administrator** role is required to enable the enriched Microsoft 365 logs.
-The preview requires a Microsoft Entra ID P1 license.
+- The preview requires a Microsoft Entra ID P1 license.
 If needed, you can [purchase licenses or get trial licenses](https://aka.ms/azureadlicense).
-To use the Microsoft 365 traffic forwarding profile, a Microsoft 365 E3 license is recommended.
+- To use the Microsoft 365 traffic forwarding profile, a Microsoft 365 E3 license is recommended.

 ### Configurations
 - **Microsoft 365 Profile** - Ensure the Microsoft 365 profile is enabled.
 Microsoft Entra Internet Access is required to capture traffic directed to Microsoft 365 services, which is fundamental for log enrichment.